Glenda Drew

 Research

-Glenda Drew is a critical maker whose research is based at the intersections of visual culture and social change, with a particular emphasis on the working class.
-The content of her work is rooted in creating messaging with greater social implications, fostering innovation and encouraging behavior change.
+glenda drew’s research is based at the intersections of visual culture and social change, with a particular emphasis on the working class.
 Her subjects include country musicians, waitresses, feminists and precarious workers.
-Her practice is multifaceted in form and includes film/video, motion graphics, photography, graphics, interactivity and audience participation.
-She is inspired by the creative possibilities technologies generate and she works with a combination of tools considered “hi-tech” and “lo-tech.”
-She approaches her work with an organic sense of play, exploration and curiosity tempered by the design discipline with the goal of making meaningful work.
+Her practice is multifaceted in form and includes film/video, motion graphics, photography, UI/UX, graphics, augmented reality, interactivity and audience participation.

-Drew was an active member of Paper Tiger Television in San Francisco for several years, a defining experience that continues to anchor and shape her work, from the DIY aesthetic and approach aimed at unpacking media technologies, to creating accessible media that asks critical questions about media.
-She is a co-PI on the UC Placemaking Initiative.
+drew was an active member of Paper Tiger Television in San Francisco for several years, a defining experience that continues to anchor and shape her work, from the DIY aesthetic and approach aimed at unpacking media technologies, to creating accessible work that asks critical questions.
+She was a founding member of cEnergi and co-PI on the UC Placemaking Initiative.
+She is currently a member of the Class Conscious Photographers collective and the Artnauts collective.

 Publications and Work